Horticulture Contest

 The Horticulture Judging and Identification Contest is a training program focused on teaching youth to recognize and identify some of the most important horticultural crops, to learn criteria influencing quality and to be able to answer questions and solve problems relating to the science of horticulture.

-The 2025 Horticulture Contest will be on Saturday, May 3rd on the campus of NC State University, in the Marye Anne Fox Building.
+The 2025 Horticulture Contest will be on Saturday, May 3rd on the campus of NC State University, in the Marye Anne Fox Building from 10am - 3pm (lunch included).
 Registration is open now!

 Getting Started: